tedbauer/YACGB/README.md

 ## Building

 Yacgb requires [SDL2](https://www.libsdl.org/download-2.0.php).
-I recommend installing it with [Homebrew](https://brew.sh/) by typing `brew install sdl2`.
+If you're on a Mac, I recommend installing it with [Homebrew](https://brew.sh/) by typing `brew install sdl2`.
 Then, you can:
 - `make` to build & run
 - `make debug` to build & run with debugging output
 - `make emu` to create binary executable `emu`